psychemedia/storytelling-notes/farmer_and_boggart.md

 With this she uncovered herself up to the Chin, after the manner in which the `[Plut. de virt.
 Mul.
 246B.]` Persian Women formerly presented themselves before their Children, as they fled from Battle, and shewed him her What's-its-name.

 The Devil, seeing the enormous Solution of Continuity in all its Dimensions, cried out: "Mahoun, Demiourgon, `[Demiourgon. iii.
 22 fin.
 Demiourgos is the maker of the world in Plato's Timaeus.
 Here at should be Demogorgon.]` Megaera, Alecto, Persephone, he won't find me here; I am off double quick.
-Sela ! `[The reading Sela has been adopted instead of Cela, which gives no sense, and is differently punctuated in the editions.
+Sela! `[The reading Sela has been adopted instead of Cela, which gives no sense, and is differently punctuated in the editions.
 Sela, verily, certainly, so be it, is the Hebrew word found in some of the Psalms and used at the end of the last chapter of this Book.]` I give up the Field to him."

 Having heard the Catastrophe and End of the Story, we retired on board our Ship and made no further Stay there.